Accessible Word Documents

 Headings

-Numbered or bulleted lists
+Numbered or Bulleted Lists

 Tables

 It is impossible to assign table headers to a table created in Word.
 Word provides you with an option to choose Repeat as header row at the top of each page under Table Properties and this only affects tables which extend beyond one single page.
-If you convert your table to PDF format, the PDF will treat the first row of table as table header.
+If you convert your table to PDF format, the PDF will treat the first row of the table as a table header.

-Table of contents
+Table of Contents

 Links

-Color use
+Color

 This will benefit people with learning disabilities.